abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can quickly use them during checkout

 **Acceptance Criteria:**
-- [ ] Address book list display हो
+- [ ] Address book list display should be implemented
-- [ ] Saved addresses show हों
+- [ ] Saved addresses show should be available
-- [ ] "Add New Address" button हो
+- [ ] "Add New Address" button should be implemented
-- [ ] Address form हो (add/edit)
+- [ ] Address form should be (add/edit)
-- [ ] Address save successfully हो
+- [ ] Address save successfully should be implemented
-- [ ] Address edit functionality हो
+- [ ] Address edit functionality should be implemented
-- [ ] Address delete functionality हो
+- [ ] Address delete functionality should be implemented
-- [ ] Default shipping address set करने का option हो
+- [ ] Default shipping address set to do option should be implemented
-- [ ] Default billing address set करने का option हो
+- [ ] Default billing address set to do option should be implemented

 #### Story 5.7: Order History
 **As a** logged-in customer